Breastfeeding/chestfeeding- Good for Baby, Good for You

 - your baby is less than six months old

-your baby is only getting breast milk (no formula or other type of food)
+your baby is only getting breast milk (no formula, other type of liquid, or other type of food)

 - your baby is less than six months old